Skip to Main Content

 Smart Devices and Smart Assistants

 Before we even start talking about securing your smart device, you should note that depending on the use case, you might simply not want to carry one with you in some situations.
-Smartphones are the backbone of the surveillance state: they can tell where you are, who you are contacting, and be hacked a bit too easily for your comfort if you work on a really sensitive issue.
+Smartphones are the backbone of the surveillance state: they can tell where you are (disable geolocation), who you are contacting, and be hacked a bit too easily for your comfort if you work on a really sensitive issue.

 They are even worse if you have a virtual assistant activated (Siri, Google, but also Alexa devices in your home).
 While they remain silent until you call their name, they have to listen to everything you say (and transfer it to their company servers) to be able to understand and react to your call.
 You can live without these, and should.